mr-sparkie/AcciAlert/CONTRIBUTING.md

-Certainly!
-Below is a template for a `CONTRIBUTING.md` file that you can include in your project.
-This file will guide potential contributors on how they can contribute to your "AcciAlert" project:

 # Contributing to AcciAlert

 Thank you for considering contributing to AcciAlert!
 Contributions are welcome from everyone.
 This document outlines how you can contribute to this project.